loosehose/Apollonator/README.md

 Apollonator is a script designed to extract information from Apollo.io on target organizations, given a list of names.
 Apollonator relies on a configuration file (config.yml) to parse the API key, organization name, and boolean values to determine what information will be gathered from the Apollo JSON response.

+Apollo's API key can be found here: https://developer.apollo.io/keys/ I created a master key to avoid any issues; however, that may be overkill.

 The name file should be in a JOHN SMITH format.
 Otherwise, the script will break.

 ### Disclaimer